 Things look a lot different at the Hearthstone pool today - and that's a good thing.

-Gone is the burned pile of debris left over from the pool house fire late last month.
-The community's pool, which was vandalized in April on the same day as the fire, has been drained and workers are still getting it fixed up for the summer swimming season.
-Three DeKalb Alternative School students have been charged with criminal damage to property in the vandalism incident.
+Gone is the burned pile of debris left over from late last month. on the same day as the fire, has been drained and workers are still getting it fixed up for the summer swimming season. in the vandalism incident.

 On Thursday, elected officials, Hearthstone residents and folks from neighboring subdivisions got a look at the what Purina's Tidy Cats made happen.